elvira-alonso/elvira-alonso.github.io/research-paper.md

 ---
 layout: page
 title: Research Paper Report
-subtitle: "Learning from interactive museum installations..."
+subtitle: Learning from Interactive Museum Installations About Interaction Design for Public Settings
 ---

+ Here is the [link](https://dl.acm.org/citation.cfm?id=1228201) to download the pdf.